"RAPTURE," OR THE FIRST RESURRECTION

 How many millions of Christians have the hope of momentarily being caught up to Paradise, there to do they know not what—-but anything to escape from the problems of this world.

 No preparation is needed.
 You still are self-willed and self-centered.
-There are people how hurt you that you have not forgiven.
+There are people who hurt you that you have not forgiven.
 You are still the same old personality, perhaps a little more bitter because of your experiences over the last twenty years.

 But how about First Thessalonians?
 This is the passage often relied upon to prove that doctrine of the “rapture.”